ryanmcalister/unotes/CONTRIBUTING.md

 ## Code of Conduct

 Let's all get along and be nice.
+See the [Unotes Code of Conduct](https://github.com/ryanmcalister/unotes/blob/master/CODE_OF_CONDUCT.md).

 ## What you need to know